Home > Alumni >

 Brooke Goldfinch attended NYU’s graduate film program at Tisch School of the Arts as a scholarship student with support from the Thyne Reid Foundation.
 Goldfinch returned to Sydney after receiving a Screen Australia Talent Escalator Grant for her short film RED ROVER, which received Best Director Awards at Sydney Film Festival, Flickerfest and St Kilda Film Festival.
 Brooke’s most recent short Outbreak Generation was the result of her receiving the 2016 Lexus Australia Short Film Fellowship, with the film premiering at the 2017 Sydney Film Festival.
 She was selected by actor/director James Franco to write and direct a segment of the compendium feature film THE COLOR OF TIME.
 She was a Director’s Attachment on ALIEN: COVENANT, shadowing director Ridley Scott.

 Directors selected by the New Zealand Film Commission’s Talent Express Initiative

 Nathalie Boltt has acted in the likes of Golden Globe winner DISTRICT 9, BBC series INSPECTOR GEORGE GENTLY and 24 HOURS TO LIVE with Ethan Hawke.
 Boltt has written for TV series’ and wrote and directed two shorts: THE SILK, selected as an installation by the Westport Arts Centre in New York (distributed by GaiaTV); and VAJAZZLE (selected by Canada’s Film Shortage).
 She is the co-creator of cult webseries Dropped Pie, which she also writes, directs and performs in.

-Kirsty Hamilton graduated from New Zealand’s Toi Whakaari Drama School in 1992.
+Kirsty Hamilton is a graduate actor of The New Zealand Drama School.
 She starred in 1998 feature SAVING GRACE and was 2007 Globe Artistic fellow at Shakespeare’s Globe theatre in London.
 Her most recent acting role was in NO EXIT (2022).
 In 2012, Hamilton earned her MA in creative writing at Wellington’s Victoria University and in 2016 gained her Auckland University Screen Production honours degree.
 She directed her first shortsKAT and BREATHE in 2014.
-Her third short film is COLD, which she wrote, produced, directed & acted in and she is also developing two short documentary films and feature screenplay Without Sin.
+Her third short, COLD, premiered in 2018 at the Sandy Dennis Film Festival.
+Her next directorial venture is short film SAVE ME, which is scheduled to shoot in 2023.
+Hamilton’s feature script WITHOUT SIN/HARAKORE is in development.